hsarfraz/DATA-1010-Introduction-to-Data-Analytics/README.md

   * measure of central tendency (mean, median, or mode)
   * explanatory variables (a type of independent variable) are only used in advanced statistical modeling (ex. regression)
   * variability

- st reliable measure of central tendency (mean or median) based on the skew and outliers.
-Another point that this assignment illustrates is that explanatory variables (a type of independent variable) are not called explanatory variables in scatterplots because we are only visualizing relationships or distributions.
-Explanatory variables are only mentioned in more advanced statistical modeling such as regression analysis.
-This assignment also used the flights dataset to illustrate how an increase in data reduces variability in the mean by lowering the standard error.
-This makes measures of central tendency, like the mean, more stable and representative of the underlying trend.

 ## Week 4 [link]()